Acceleration of cosmic rays in presence of magnetohydrodynamic fluctuations at small scales: Summary and outlook

 In this work we consider the effect of small-scale turbulence with a guided magnetic field on the acceleration of very high-energy charged particles.
 This study is motivated primarily by an academic interest where our emphasis is towards understanding the nature of interaction between the cosmic rays and the stochastic magnetic fields at scales smaller than the particles' gyro-radius corresponding to the uniform guided magnetic field.
-It is likely that such kind of situations occur in various astrophysical scenarios, for example in the vicinity of relativistic shocks, or when a very high-energy cosmic ray with gyro-radius larger than the scale of our galaxy passes through.
-We carry out a semi-analytic study based on the quasilinear theory of plasma and determine the momentum transport coefficients due to an isotropic and monochromatic injection of stochastic magnetic fields at small scales.
-Our calculation indicates that in such a situation the transport coefficients follow an inverse power-law trend with the energy, or in other words, the Lorentz factor $\gamma$, of the charged particles.
+It is likely that such kind of situations occur in various astrophysical scenarios, for example in the vicinity of relativistic shocks.
+We carry out a semi-analytic study based on the quasilinear theory of plasma and determine the momentum transport coefficients for scenarios involving both isotropic and anisotropic turbulence at small scales.
+For Alfv\`{e}nic turbulence, we consider isotropic single-scale turbulence injection spectrum and anisotropic turbulence with cascade along $k_{\perp}$ direction.
+Our calculation indicates that in both the turbulence scenarios the transport coefficients follow an inverse power-law trend with the energy, or in other words, the Lorentz factor $\gamma$, of the charged particles.
 In the present work, we obtain the following power law scaling relations for the turbulent transport coefficients: $D_{\gamma\gamma}\propto\gamma^{-2/3}$, $D_{\mu\mu}\propto\gamma^{-8/3}$, and $D_{\mu\gamma}=0$.
 The earlier work by \cite{tsytovich_1977} reports a power law behaviour of $D_{\gamma \gamma}\propto \gamma^{-1}$ which is different from what we observe here.
+Additionally, a similar trend for the transport coefficient $D_{\gamma\gamma}$ is found for fast magnetosonic wave turbulence with an isotropic single-scale injection spectrum, as described in detail in Appendix~\ref{sec:fast}.
+The similarity in the behavior of $D_{\gamma\gamma}$ for isotropic Alfv\`{e}n, anisotropic Alfv\'{e}n, and isotropic fast wave turbulence suggests that the behavior of the momentum diffusion coefficient becomes universal when turbulent fluctuations occur in the sub-gyro scale regime.
+Such universality of the diffusion coefficient has also been reported for spatial diffusion of charged particles in small-scale turbulent environment\footnote[1]{See \cite{plotnikov_2011} for small-scale magnetic field following white noise and parallel diffusion scaling as rigidity squared.
+Also, see \cite{subedi_2017} and \cite{dundovic_2020} for similar scaling in isotropic spatial diffusion in synthetically constructed turbulence fields. \cite{Pezzi_2022} showed the same trend for MHD turbulence.}.
+Moreover, \cite{Pezzi_2022} also observed that the impact of anisotropy in MHD turbulence spectrum on the particle diffusion coefficient is weak, which we also observe for the momentum diffusion coefficient.
+Therefore it appears that for particles with larger gyro-radius or greater energy, the specific details of the small-scale turbulence may not significantly affect particle distribution, though the presence of power at these scales can still impact the overall distribution.
 The calculated form for $D_{\mu \mu}$ leads to a parallel spatial diffusion coefficient which scales with $\gamma$ as $\sim\gamma^{8/3}$; see Eq.~(\ref{eq:kas}) for $\mathcal{K}$.
-Such a parallel diffusion is similar to that of obtained from numerical simulation by \cite{cesse_2001}.
-Their result shows that the parallel diffusion in quasilinear regime scales with rigidity (or $\gamma$) with an exponent of $7/3$ which is close to the result that we obtain from asymptotic expansion of the quasilinear diffusion coefficients.
+Such a trend is compatible with the QLT constraint defined in Eq.~(\ref{eq:QLT}).
+Moreover, the parallel diffusion that we find is similar to that of obtained from numerical simulation by \cite{cesse_2001}.
+Their result showed that the parallel diffusion in quasilinear regime scales with rigidity (or $\gamma$) with an exponent of $7/3$ which is close to the result that we obtain from asymptotic expansion of the quasilinear diffusion coefficients.